CSIWill/csi_3450_project/README.md

 ### routes\api
 #### rawgRoutes
 This runs at server startup.
 It calls the rawg API for data and then saves the data by inserting into our PostgreSQL database.
 I have this commented out as we have a limited number of free calls to rawg API.
+If running on a new/clean database, make sure to uncomment this code.
 #### loginRoutes
 This uses Passport and bcrypt to encrypt user passwords and then store thme into our PostgreSQL database.
 #### gameRoutes